astronomaestro/ASIIP/README.md

     - FILT: The optical bandpass filter that was used when querying the catalog.
     - MAG: The visual magnitude associated with the FILT entry used in ASIIP simulations.
     - CAT: The source catalog for RA, DEC, ANGD, FILT, and MAG.
-    - BS\_BMAG: The cross matched Bright Star catalog B magnitude.
+    - BS_BMAG: The cross matched Bright Star catalog B magnitude.
-    - BS\_VMAG: The cross matched Bright Star catalog V magnitude.
+    - BS_VMAG: The cross matched Bright Star catalog V magnitude.
+    - BS_pmra(arcsec/year): Bright Star Catalog target RA proper motion.
+    - BS_pmdec(arcsec/year): Bright Star Catalog target DEC proper motion.
     - BSSkyD: The difference between the input RA and DEC vs the the cross matched Bright Star catalog RA and DEC in mas.
 If BSSkyD is not 0 it means that the RA and DEC don't match precisely.
 If this is large, it could indicate a mismatched entry.
     - BSSpT: The spectral type of the cross matched target as given by the Bright Star Catalog.
     - ObservableTimes(hour): The range of times a target can be observed within the given observational constraints.
 A time of 0 is midnight, a time of -1 is an hour before midnight, a time of 1 would is an hour after midnight.